W1ldPo1nter/django-queryable-properties/docs/common.md

 ## Checking if a value is contained in a range defined by two fields

-A common pattern that uses a property is having a model with two fields that define a lower and an upper limit and a property that checks if a certain value is contained in that range.
+A common pattern that uses a property is having a model with two attributes that define a lower and an upper limit and a property that checks if a certain value is contained in that range.
 These fields may be numerical fields (`IntegerField`, `DecimalField`, etc.) or something like date fields (`DateField`, `DateTimeField`, etc.) - basically anything that allows "greater than" and "lower than" comparisons.